-Table 19: Example Software Code
+Table 21: Example Software Code

 Directory Description apb3Demo This example shows how to implement an ABP3 slave.
-Axi4Demo This example illustrates how to implement a user AXI4 slave. bootloader This software is the bootloader for the system. common Provides linking for the makefiles. compatibilityDemo This example shows how to migrate a software application from the Sapphire SoC v1.1 to v2.0 or higher. coreTimerInterruptDemo This example shows how to use the clint timer with interrupt. customInstructionDemo This example illustrates how to implement a custom instruction. dhrystone This example is a synthetic computing benchmark program. driver This directory contains the system drivers for the peripherals (I 2 C, UART, SPI, etc.).
-Refer to API Reference on page 59 for details. fpuDemo This example shows how to use the floating-point unit. gpioDemo This example shows how to control the GPIO and its interrupt. i2cDemo This example shows how to connect to an MCP4725 digital-to-analog converter (DAC) using an I 2 C peripheral. i2cSlaveDemo This example illustrates how an I 2 C slave communicates with the master. memTest This code performs a memory address and data test. spiReadFlash This example shows how to read from a SPI flash device. spiWriteFlash This example shows how to write to a SPI flash device. spiDemo This code reads the device ID and JEDEC ID of a SPI flash device and echoes the characters on a UART. uartEchoDemo This example shows how to use the UART. uartInterruptDemo This exmple shows how to use a UART interrupt. userInterruptDemo This example demonstrates user interrupts with UART messages. userTimerDemo This example shows how to use the user timer with interrupt.
+Axi4Demo This example illustrates how to implement a user AXI4 slave. bootloader This software is the bootloader for the system. common Provides linking for the makefiles. compatibilityDemo This example shows how to migrate a software application from the Sapphire SoC v1.1 to v2.0 or higher. coreTimerInterruptDemo This example shows how to use the clint timer with interrupt. customInstructionDemo This example illustrates how to implement a custom instruction. coremark This example is a synthetic computing benchmark program. dhrystone This example is a synthetic computing benchmark program. driver This directory contains the system drivers for the peripherals (I 2 C, UART, SPI, etc.).
+Refer to API Reference on page 75 for details. fpuDemo This example shows how to use the floating-point unit. gpioDemo This example shows how to control the GPIO and its interrupt. i2cDemo This example shows how to connect to an MCP4725 digital-to-analog converter (DAC) using an I 2 C peripheral. i2cSlaveDemo This example illustrates how an I 2 C slave communicates with the master. memTest This code performs a memory address and data test. nestedInterruptDemo This example shows how to set a higher priority to an interrupt routine, which allows the CPU to prioritize the task execution instead of other interrupts. openocdServer This folder provides launch scripts for the openOCD server.
+Refer to Debug - Multiple Cores on page 29 for details. smpDemo This example illustrates how to use multiple cores to execute the Tiny encryption algorithm in parallel. spiReadFlash This example shows how to read from a SPI flash device. spiWriteFlash This example shows how to write to a SPI flash device. spiDemo This code reads the device ID and JEDEC ID of a SPI flash device and echoes the characters on a UART. uartEchoDemo This example shows how to use the UART. uartInterruptDemo This exmple shows how to use a UART interrupt. userInterruptDemo This example demonstrates user interrupts with UART messages.
+This example shows how to use the user timer with interrupt.